 12. Bunker B-S 4

-Bunker B-S 4 Lány served as a part of the 1935 to 1938 Bratislava Section of the Czechoslovak Fortification System, along with the aforementioned Bunker B-S 8.
+Bunker B-S 4 Lány was part of the 1935 to 1938 Bratislava Section of the Czechoslovak Fortification System, along with the Bunker above B-S 8.

 This historical landmark of Slovakia is now home to a war museum commemorating Slovakia’s neighbor and erstwhile other half, the Czech Republic.
 It is among the significant historical museums in Bratislava.

 A guided tour of the museum is about 45 minutes.
 It highlights a thorough exploration of the bunker and explains its important historical significance.

 The Bunker and War Museum also offers a tour and explanation of the technical information about the Czechoslovakian fortification system.

 Among the best museums in Bratislava is the House of the Good Shepherd, popularly known by the name of its contained museum, the “Museum of Clocks.”
 It is among the most visited galleries and popular tourist attractions in town.

 The museum is right below the town’s Bratislava Castle upon the modest Rococo-style building in Bratislava, Slovakia’s Old Town.
 Master mason Matej Hollrigl built the structure housing the museum from 1760 to 1765.
 Its given name is in honor of the figure of Christ, the Good Shepherd, a relief of who stands in a nook on one of the building’s corners.

 The Museum of Clocks within the House of the Good Shepherd is a collection of 60 old timepieces.
 It features a one-of-a-kind collection of mobile pendulum clocks from the 17th and 18th centuries, compact timepieces, wall clocks, alarm clocks, and a few beautiful wristwatches.